stonepros/stone/doc/mgr/crash.rst

 Crash Module
 ============
-The crash module collects information about daemon crashdumps and stores it in the Ceph cluster for later analysis.
+The crash module collects information about daemon crashdumps and stores it in the Stone cluster for later analysis.

-Daemon crashdumps are dumped in /var/lib/ceph/crash by default; this can be configured with the option 'crash dir'.
+Daemon crashdumps are dumped in /var/lib/stone/crash by default; this can be configured with the option 'crash dir'.
 Crash directories are named by time and date and a randomly-generated UUID, and contain a metadata file 'meta' and a recent log file, with a "crash_id" that is the same.